 Provision of incentives to students for participating in research activities, such as extra credit or bonus points toward a classroom grade, must be carefully considered in light of the requirement for anonymity.
 The Board recognizes the practice of incentivizing participation with a modest level of academic credit as a reasonable means of encouraging student participation in research.
 However, alternative opportunities to achieve the same extra credit based on a comparable commitment of effort to that required for the proposed research activity must be offered to any student who prefers not to participate in the research.

 Extra credit may be offered only if it can be arranged such that the instructor/researcher is blinded to the identify of research participants versus nonparticipants who seek the credit through an alternative activity.
 This may be arranged by interposing a neutral third party or technological buffer in the credit confirmation process.

 Research applications are reviewed at one of three levels, depending on the level of risk to the human participants and on the federal regulations that define the categories of review, which are exempt, expedited, and full board review.
-The determination of what level of review is required is determined by the IRB staff, NOT the researcher.
-Whatever the level of review, the ethical treatment of human participants is always a requirement.
+The determination of what level of review is required is determined by the IRB staff and members of the Board, NOT by the researcher.
+Whatever the level of review, the ethical treatment of human participants in accord with the Belmont Principles is always a requirement.